theQRL/docs.theqrl.org/_docs/introduction/qrl.md

 tags: introduction
 ---

-The Quantum Resistant Ledger (QRL) is a future-proof post-quantum value store and decentralized communication layer which tackles the threat Quantum Computing will pose to cryptocurrencies.
+The Quantum Resistant Ledger (QRL) is a future-proof post-quantum value store and decentralized communication layer that tackles the threat Quantum Computing will pose to cryptocurrencies.

 QRL accomplishes this by focusing on the cryptographic security of the signature scheme and by keeping it secure against classical and quantum computing attack both in the present day and also future decades.

-####  Quantum Computing Attack Vectors
+##  Quantum Computing Attack Vectors

 Cryptocurrency is based on the same basic principles; using cryptography as a means to validate and secure transactions, providing an immutable means of exchange, and control the creation of new units.
 This is the base of all valid cryptocurrency in the market today